amosproj/amos2021ws07-nft-development/frontend/README.md

 You might need to change some settings in the utils/config.js depending on your setup.

+### Initializing Appwrite

+Appwrite needs to be initialized with some required team ("Admins" team) and database collections.
+See the `backend` directory of this project to find out how to create the required teams and database collections.

 ### Changing config/environment variables

 You need to edit the config file (in the utils/config.js file) or alternatively set the following environment variables so that the frontend is